madixson/DogsvsCats_4380Project/README.md

   * Type: Image data
     * Input: 25,000 labeled images of dogs and cats
   * Size: ~853.95 MB
-  * Instances (Train, Test, Validation Split): 25,000 training images, 12,500 testing images
+  * Instances: 25,000 training images, 12,500 testing images

 #### Preprocessing / Clean up

-* The images from the dataset vary in sizes, thus is needed to be resized; Images are resized to 150x150 pixels
+* The images from the dataset vary in sizes and need to be resized; Images are resized to 150x150 pixels
-* Images are normalized to have pixel values between 0 and 1 (binary).
+* Images are rescaled to have pixel values between 0 and 1 (binary).
 * Redirect files into standard directories and use Keras ImageGenerator class
+* Randomly select 25% of images for use in test dataset

 #### Data Visualization

 * Below are a few of the images of dogs and cats plotted.
-Notingly, the images are not of all the same size.
+Noting, the images are of different sizes.

 ![](DogVisualization.png)
 ![](CatVisualization.png)